apache/causeway-site/content/components/objectstores/jdo/services/event-bus-service-jdo.md

 ## Register the Service

-Register this service like any other service, in `isis.properties`
+Register this service like any other service, in `isis.properties`:

-If the JDO ObjectStore *is* in use, use:

     isis.services=...,\
                   org.apache.isis.objectstore.jdo.datanucleus.service.eventbus.EventBusServiceJdo,\